dart-lang/site-www/src/resources/class-modifiers-for-apis.md

 ## The `base` modifier

-The `base` modifier is sort of the opposite of `interface`: it allows you to use the class in an `extends` clause or use a mixin or mixin class in a `with` clause, but disallows code outside of the class's library from using the class or mixin in an `implements` clause.
+The `base` modifier is somewhat the opposite of `interface`.
+It allows you to use the class in an `extends` clause, or use a mixin or mixin class in a `with` clause.
+But, it disallows code outside of the class's library from using the class or mixin in an `implements` clause.

 This ensures that every object that is an instance